 Given the rules of the game, each content creator must determine if their video qualifies as created for children.
 However, remotely YouTube, using its machine learning system, will be responsible for making this rating.
 Therefore, the question is to determine what really qualifies as "created for children."

-The question, in principle, is easy to answer: made for kids means videos whose target are clearly children (under 13 years).
-However, for YouTube, “for children” content will not only be determined taking into account the theme of the video, but (i) if children or children's characters appear in it, (ii) if popular animated characters appear among children; (iii) if there are stories related to toys; and, (iv) if children's songs, stories or poems are used among others.
+The question, in principle, is easy to answer: made for kids means videos whose target are clearly children (under 13 years old).
+However, for YouTube, content “for children” will not only be determined taking into account the theme of the video, but (i) if children or child characters appear in it, (ii) if animated characters popular with children appear; (iii) if there are stories related to toys; and, (iv) if songs, stories or children's poems are used among others.

 In this regard, I do not doubt that these standards are not reasonable.
 Certainly, most videos that today contain these elements are really aimed at children (their target).
 But, there is something that worries the creators of content and is that the application of Machine Learning It will ultimately determine whether the content is for children or not.